jaxon-php/jaxon-website/user/pages/04.blog/2025/07/01.announcing-jaxon-version-5/item.md

 The [response commands](../../../../docs/v5x/features/responses.html) were also rewritten with new names and a new JSON format.
 Their names are now more meaningful, and the obsolete ones were removed.

-### The dialog plugin
+### The Dialog plugin

-The [dialog plugin](../../../../docs/v5x/ui-features/dialogs.html) is a special case in the Jaxon universe.
+The [Dialog plugin](../../../../docs/v5x/ui-features/dialogs.html) is a special case in the Jaxon universe.
 It is a Jaxon response plugin, but at the same time it can also be extended with it own plugins.

 In the previous version, adding a dialog plugin required to write functions in both PHP and Javascript.
 In the v5 release, only a tiny Javascript object is now necessary.